gohugoio/hugo/content/templates/ordering-and-grouping.md

 </ul>
 {{ end }}
 ```
+{{% /code %}}

-## Filtering and Limiting List Content
+## Filtering and Limiting Lists

 Sometimes you only want to list a subset of the available content.
 A common request is to only display “Posts” on the homepage.
-Using the `where` function, you can do just that.
+You can accomplish this with the `where` function.

 ### `where`

 `where` works in a similar manner to the `where` keyword in SQL.
 It selects all elements of the array or slice that match the provided field and value. `where` takes three arguments:

 1. `array` or a `slice of maps or structs`
-2. `key` or `field name'
+2. `key` or `field name`
 3. `match value`

 {{% code file="layouts/_default/.html" %}}